 Which company to go zip lining with in Chiang Mai

 There are many companies offering zip lining tours, but unfortunately some of them don’t quite comply with safety standards.
-Some tourists got hurt in the past and last year.
+Some tourists got seriously hurt in the past.

 Flight Of The Gibbon is slightly more expensive than the competition, but they don’t mess around with safety in the treetops and neither should you.
 The equipment is all new and secure and the guides were flawless in making us comfortable and feel safe.
 Plus, in the Mae Kampong forest you get to see wild gibbons!